MichaelCurrin/learn-to-code/en/topics/scripting_languages/Crystal/README.md

 ### Is it production ready?

 Note that according to the homepage, the language is **not yet** production ready.

 It has not reached version `1.0`.
-Yet, however, some organizations are using in production.
+The latest version is on the homeage.
+However, some organizations are using in production.

+As listed on the Crystal Wiki - [Used in production](https://github.com/crystal-lang/crystal/wiki/Used-in-production).

 ## Why Crystal?